MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/overview.md

 ### Native search 2.0

-The native search 2.0 endpoint is not an OData service and has no service document.
+The native search 2.0 endpoint isn't an OData service and has no service document.
 The native search 2.0 endpoint accepts the same parameters and returns the same responses as the corresponding Web API Actions and functions.

-The [Dataverse legacy search](legacy.md) has not been deprecated and continues to be supported.
+The [Dataverse legacy search](legacy.md) hasn't been deprecated and continues to be supported.

 ## Search operations